 Tom Balbo is currently artistic director and founder of Morgan Conservatory.
 He graduated with a BA from Baldwinn-Wallace university and has a MFA and is a fellow from Syracuse university.
 Tom is a potter, printmaker and paper maker.
 His work has been widely exhibited internationally.
 Teaching paper workshops both western and eastern style along with casting and sculptural techniques has been a mainstay for thirty-five plus years.
 Tom is currently a board member of Hand Papermaking Magazine.

 Anna Embree is an Associate Professor for the MFA in the Book Arts Program in the School of Library and Information Studies at The University of Alabama.
 She teaches courses and workshops in bookbinding, box making, and special topics in book preservation and book history.
 Anna has a strong interest in the physical and material aspects of book structures.
 She has collaborated with printers and papermakers on limited edition handmade books, and has exhibited widely.

-Julie Leonard maintains a studio in Iowa City and teaches bookbinding, artist books and design at The University of Iowa Center for the Book and School of Art & Art History.
+Julie Leonard maintains a studio in Iowa City and is Associate Professor of Book Art at The University of Iowa Center for the Book.
 She is interested in both contemporary and historical forms of the book from traditional and historically based applications to more experimental and artistic possibilities and the intersections to be found between the two.
 She has bound many editions in collaboration with artist printers and produces her own editioned and unique artist book works.
-Currently she is collaborating on a series of broadsides in honor of papermaker, poet, and artist Betty Oliver, and designing and contributing to binding an edition entitled Shakespeare’s Sisters designed by Sara Sauers for the Folger Library.
-Julie serves on the board of the College Book Art Association.